structurizr/structurizr.github.io/dsl/03-basics.md

 In addition, workspaces are subject to the following rules:

-- Each view must have a unique "key" (this is generated for you if not specified; __automatically generated view keys are not guaranteed to be stable over time, and you will likely lose [manual layout information](/ui/diagrams/manual-layout) when using them in conjunction with Structurizr Lite/on-premises/cloud__).
+- Each view must have a unique "key" (this is generated for you if not specified; __automatically generated view keys are not guaranteed to be stable over time, and you will likely lose manual layout information__).
 - Software and people names must be unique.
 - Container names must be unique within the context of a software system.
 - Component names must be unique within the context of a container.